paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

 #### Effective Date of 1972 Amendment
 Amendment by Pub.
 L. 92–392 effective on first day of first applicable pay period beginning on or after 90th day after Aug.
 19, 1972, see section 15(a) of Pub.
 L. 92–392, set out as an Effective Date note under [section 5341 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5341&num=0&edition=prelim), Government Organization and Employees.

-#### December 28, 2015
+#### May 5, 2017
 By virtue of the authority vested in me by section 4 of the Federal Pay Comparability Act of 1970 ([2 U.S.C.
 4571](./chapter-045-congressional-pay-and-benefits.md#section-4571)) in order—

 (1) to provide (subject to the provisions of section 704 of the Ethics Reform Act of 1989 ([5 U.S.C.
-5318](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5318&num=0&edition=prelim) note; Public Law 101–194) and the amendments made by such section [amending [section 4501 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4501), [section 104 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section104&num=0&edition=prelim), The President, [section 5318 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5318&num=0&edition=prelim), Government Organization and Employees, and [section 461 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section461&num=0&edition=prelim), Judiciary and Judicial Procedure]) increases in the annual rates of compensation for officers and employees of the Senate that are comparable to the increases in rates of pay under the General Schedule taking effect on January 1, 2016, pursuant to sections 5303 and 5304 or 5304a of title 5, United States Code, and
+5318](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5318&num=0&edition=prelim) note; Public Law 101–194) and the amendments made by such section [amending [section 4501 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4501), [section 104 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section104&num=0&edition=prelim), The President, [section 5318 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5318&num=0&edition=prelim), Government Organization and Employees, and [section 461 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section461&num=0&edition=prelim), Judiciary and Judicial Procedure]) increases in the annual rates of compensation for officers and employees of the Senate that are comparable to the increases in rates of pay under the General Schedule taking effect on January 1, 2017, pursuant to sections 5303 and 5304 or 5304a of title 5, United States Code, and

 (2) to provide (subject to such provisions of law) for the restoration of, and to maintain in effect, the same pay relationships that existed on December 31, 1986, between personnel and Senators and between Senate positions,